posabsolute/jQuery-Validation-Engine/README.md

 ### equals[field.id]

-Check if the current field's value equals the value of the specified field.
+Checks if the current field's value equals the value of the specified field.

 ### min[float]